 Hong Kong’s youth are facing an unprecedented mental health crisis.
-Teenagers and young adults grappling with mental health challenges is at an all-time high, researchers warn.
+Children grappling with mental health challenges is at an all-time high, researchers warn.
 The coronavirus, school closures, social isolation, uncertainty over the future and more have mentally exhausted them.

-Unfortunately, home is not always haven for a stressed-out teen.
+Unfortunately, home is not always haven for a stressed-out student.
 With parents and children overwhelmed by the constant changes over the past year, conflict is inevitable.

 In school, teachers’ mental health is deteriorating, too.
 A recent study shows Hong Kong’s teaching staff are feeling helpless and hopeless, which makes it even harder for them to support their students.

-Stressed-out teens: academic, screen, social angst and more
+Stressed-out students: academic, screen, social angst and more

 Academic stress.
 During the pandemic, many children have felt increased internal pressure to work harder and longer to achieve better grades.
 There is no benchmark: they don’t know how they’re doing, and they don’t know how they compare to their classmates.

 Accustomed to having their days scheduled for them, self-paced learning can be a struggle, too.
-Self-discipline and self-motivation can be hard for teens to muster up.
+Self-discipline and self-motivation can be hard for children to muster up.